aoliverg/a_practical_course_on_terminology_extraction/SpacyRussianTagger/README.md

 ## 1. Introduction

 This is a simple tagger able to POS tag text files (it is recommended that the text file are segmented).
-It uses Spacy and the Spacy model zh_core_web_sm.
-The model should be located in the sambe folder as the program.
+It uses Spacy and the Spacy model ru_core_news_sm.
+The model should be located in the same folder as the program.

 This tagger is distributed as a Python v3 code (no Windows executable version available at the moment).
 You need a Python v3 interpreter installed in your computer (https://www.python.org/) and you need to install the following prerequisites: